0xF48/preact-scroll-events/README.md

 # preact-scroll-events

 <a href="https://npmjs.com/package/preact-scroll-events" alt="npm link"><img src="https://img.shields.io/npm/v/preact-scroll-events.svg?style=flat-square" /></a>
+**MinMaxEvent** : Adds onMaxReached and onMinReached events with a few extra variables to the nested component.

 ## MinMaxEvent
-Adds onMaxReached and onMinReached events with a few extra variables to the nested component.

 **`offsetMaxBeta`**  *`100`* when scroll reaches % of scrollable element from end [---->|..(100)%..] this event will fired once, until the scroll is less than the max, then it will be able to fire again.

 **`offsetMinBeta`**  *`100`* when scroll reaches % of scrollable element from start [..(100)%..|<----]